 To see.
 To remember.
 To feel.

 These are important parts of life to me.
 When I see a photo that makes me laugh, cry, wonder, dream, think, get butterflies, or even bring a bittersweet emotion, I believe the photo is doing its job: recalling an emotion.
-I fell in love with shooting weddings because a wedding day holds SO many feelings: twenty or two hundred of your favorite people gather to witness your union, support your decision, and celebrate you into the night with their dance moves.
-If that’s not the most special thing, I don’t know what is.
-I want to be there by your side, but a fly on the wall— photographing the laughs, the tears, the surprises, the everything— so you can relive your day decades from now, remembering exactly how you felt when you married your person.
+I fell in love with shooting weddings because a wedding day holds SO many feelings.
+Twenty or two hundred of your favorite people gather to witness your union, support your decision, and celebrate you into the night with their dance moves.
+I want to be there by your side (but a fly on the wall)— photographing the laughs, the tears, the surprises, the everything— so you can relive your day decades from now, remembering exactly how you felt when you married your person.